Welch College of Business Students Welcome John F. Welch to Campus

 recent visit to campus.

-Jack Welch, the man Fortune magazine called the “Manager of the Century,” returned to campus on Wednesday, October 20th, to meet with undergraduates in the John F. Welch College of Business and share with them his views on the economic climate and the business world they are preparing to lead.
+Jack Welch, the man Fortune magazine called the “Manager of the Century,” returned to campus on Wednesday, October 20th, to meet with undergraduates in the Jack Welch College of Business and share with them his views on the economic climate and the business world they are preparing to lead.
 The legendary former CEO of General Electric responded to questions from Dr. John Petillo, dean of the Welch College, and a number of students at a special forum in the Schine Auditorium.

 Mr. Welch opened with a sobering assessment of the present job market and gave the students direct and simple advice: “It’s a tough, tough environment out there between the recession and the impact of technology, so you have to prepare fully before you go out on a job interview.
 Make the case that you are the perfect person for the job and that you are ready to give heart and soul to the position.
 Don’t dress casual and be cool about it: you’ve got to be an animal!
 Do your homework on the company and learn everything you possibly can.
 Believe me, this is more important homework than anything you’ve done in four years of college!”